 Naturalization Fact Sheet

 The United States has a long history of welcoming immigrants from all parts of the world.
-During the last decade, U.S. Citizenship and Immigration Services (USCIS) welcomed more than 6.6 million naturalized citizens into the fabric of our nation.
-In fiscal year 2013, 777,416 individuals were naturalized, and in fiscal year 2014, 654,949 people were naturalized.
+During the last decade, U.S. Citizenship and Immigration Services (USCIS) welcomed more than 7.2 million naturalized citizens into the fabric of our nation.
+In fiscal year 2018, over 757,000 people were naturalized.

 Deciding to become a U.S. citizen can be a very important milestone in an immigrant’s life.
 Individuals must demonstrate a commitment to the unifying principles that bind us as Americans and, in return, will enjoy many of the rights and privileges that are fundamental to U.S. citizenship.